0

 In a nutshell: Perilla does Mediterranean

 After success with Perilla in Stoke Newington, the same team has opened a much bigger restaurant close to Exmouth Market that's quite a different beast.
 Focusing this time on a modern interpretation of Mediterranean dining, they prove that they're no one-hit-wonder with an extremely assured parade of snacks and sharing dishes, all with their own unique spin.
-All this and there's a walk-in only bar where you can order their snacks.
-It's a truly great addition to Clerkenwell.
+In The Standard, Jimi Famurewa says the restaurant "traffics in the sort of rare brilliance that it’s hard to keep secret for very long."

 More about Morchella